 THE PEOPLE & CULTURE

-There are still many indigenous tribes living in Oceania, featuring the most diverse range of indigenous cultures with interesting cultural traditions and ecological adaptations.
+There are still many indigenous tribes living in Oceania, featuring a diverse range of indigenous cultures with interesting cultural traditions and ecological adaptations.
 Papua New Guinea alone is home to one-third of the world’s languages.

 ADVENTURE